 Having a blade is one thing.
 Learning to keep it sharp is another.
-That is why you should also strive to learn how to sharpen your knife using a pocket whetstone or sharpening stone.
+That is why you should also strive to learn how to sharpen your knife using a pocket whetstone or sharpening stone as a knife sharpener.
 You might also want to include a first aid kit to manage accidental cuts since you’re essentially talking about sharp instruments here.

 You may have the best and sharpest cutting tool in town, but if you don’t know how to source potable water, then you’d be lost out there in the woods.
 Just because a spring looks sparkling clear doesn’t necessarily mean it is devoid of microorganisms that can upset your stomach and make you sick.
 Even rainwater can sometimes be harmful since you clearly don’t know what’s in the air.
 You can carry a bottle of water if you do intend to stay in the wild for a day.
 But longer than that, you’d have to learn where to source your water.

 Getting your drink from untested bodies of water can be risky.
 That’s why you have to boil it first.
 You can then store the boiled water into your empty water bottle for additional hydration.

 Start A Fire Like Our Ancestors Did

 Starting a fire is perhaps the most important skill any bushcraft individual has to learn.
 How can you boil the water you need to drink if you don’t know how to start a fire?
 You might say that you can always bring with you a firestarter or a zippo lighter but these will run out.
 Then what?
 As such it is imperative that you learn the different ways of starting a fire which can include sparks, compression, friction, solar, chemical, and even electrical.